simonbogaerts/Bogsi.Ceridwen/README.md

 docker compose down
 ```

+## Notes

-Cerdiwen can be run on the CPU instead of the GPU by commenting out the deploy section in the docker-compose.yml, however this will vastly decrease the time required for it to handle the prompts and make it far less useable as a tool.
+* Cerdiwen can be run on the CPU instead of the GPU by commenting out the deploy section in the docker-compose.yml, however this will vastly decrease the time required for it to handle the prompts and make it far less useable as a tool.
+* By default llama3 model is used, adjust the environment variable in the docker compose if you want to use a larger/newer model.

 # Resources